jimr/testy/README.rst

     pip install -r requirements.txt

-Should work OK with Python 2.5-3.3.
+Should work OK with Python 2.5-3.3 and pypy 1.9.

 Installation